 Hospital harm captured by this indicator is defined as the rate of acute care hospitalizations with at least one occurrence of unintended harm during a hospital stay that could have been potentially prevented by implementing known evidence-informed practices.
 While not all instances of harm captured by this indicator can be prevented, adoption of evidence-informed practices can help to reduce the rate of harm.

-Harm is captured only when it
+Harm is captured only when it:

-The hospital harm measure is intended to monitor variations in patient safety in inpatient acute care settings at the national level across facilities over time.
+The Hospital Harm Measure is intended to monitor variations in patient safety in inpatient acute care settings at the national level across facilities over time.
 It is designed to help identify patient safety improvement opportunities in hospitals.

 Results for categories and types of harm, aggregated at the national level (outside of Quebec), can be found in the data tables on CIHI’s website.